“Why don’t you eat?” Caroline said as I was moving my spoon around the bowl of something resembling muesli.

 “I thought Tuhingans didn’t gamble?”
 Caroline said.

 “We don’t, but I know this big fella does!” he said as he bumped himself into Tu.

 “Ugh, I have told you I dislike you doing this, Adventum!”
 The beast boomed.

-“That’s because you don’t get to know the another Adventum!”
+“That’s because you don’t know any other aliens!”

 “Well, I will now James is here!”

 “What about the reptilian over there?”
 Caroline asked as she pointed towards a creature that looked like a crocodile in a dress.
 It had two legs, two arms, and scaly skin.

 “Ahh, well, he and I don’t get along.”

 “What happened?”
 Caroline asked Adventum.